Spiritual Practices During Stressful Times

 - Smell: Experiment with applying or diffusing essential oils while you pray, read or worship.
 Many oils have bonding properties.
 There is a reason why frankincense and myrrh were gifts for babies and mommas in Bible times!
 Here are a few others which promote a sense of peace and unity: rose, neroli, geranium, sandalwood and lavender.

-- Touch: Hand wash your dishes while you praise; move! dance! walk! stomp! chop a dead tree! try some crafts, coloring books, or play with sand while you enjoy online sermons.
+- Touch: Hand wash your dishes while you praise; move! dance! walk! stomp! chop wood! try some crafts, coloring books, or play with sand while you enjoy online sermons.
+Do housework or yardwork if you enjoy that while praising.
 Touch and movement can help you to focus if your mind tends to wander into worry.